telefonicaid/fiware-orion/doc/manuals/devel/cookbook.md

 5. EXPECT/REGEXPECT section
 6. TEARDOWN section

-Each section (except the Copyright preamble, that starts from the beginning of the file) must have a header, that tells the functional test harness where every section starts/ends:
+Each section (except the Copyright preamble, that starts at the beginning of the file) must have a header, that tells the functional test harness where every section starts/ends:

 * `--NAME--`
 * `--SHELL-INIT--`